syncfusion-content/wpf-docs/wpf/SfDataGrid/Record-Template-View.md

 ViewPort
 </td>
 <td>
-Arrange the template for the ViewPortHeight when [RowTemplate](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.TemplateViewDefinition~RowTemplate.html) actual height is greater than ViewPortHeight
+Arranges template for the ViewPortHeight when the [RowTemplate](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.TemplateViewDefinition~RowTemplate.html) actual height is greater than ViewPortHeight.
 </td>
 </tr>
 </table>

-## Keyboard Navigation support for DetailsViewTemplate
+## Keyboard navigation support for DetailsViewTemplate

-In SfDataGrid, by Default, you can navigate from parent row to DetailsViewTemplate and vice versa using Tab key.
-You can also restrict tab key navigation from parent to DetailsViewTemplate by setting [TemplateViewDefinition.TemplateNavigationMode](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.TemplateViewDefinition~TemplateNavigationMode.html) property value to `ExcludeTemplateRow`.
+In the SfDataGrid, you can navigate from parent row to DetailsViewTemplate and vice-versa using Tab key by default.
+You can also restrict tab key navigation from parent to DetailsViewTemplate by setting the [TemplateViewDefinition.TemplateNavigationMode](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.TemplateViewDefinition~TemplateNavigationMode.html) property value to `ExcludeTemplateRow`.

 {% tabs %}
 {% highlight xaml %}